-- 1 Set the mode dial to SCENE.

-- · The scene menu is displayed.
+to select the scene mode.

-- - The sample image followed by a description of the selected mode is displayed.
+- The sample image followed by a description of the selected mode is displayed.

-- 3 Press the 🕟 button.
+- 3 Press the 🐵 button.

-- · The camera enters the shooting stand-by mode.
+- .
+The camera enters the shooting stand-by mode.

 - To change the setting, press the

 button again.
 The scene menu is displayed.